The Woman Who Fell to Earth: Development

+The Doctor lands in Sheffield, the principal setting for the episode.

 It was announced in January 2016 that the tenth series would be Steven Moffat's final series as executive producer and head writer, after seven years as showrunner, for which he was replaced in the role by Chris Chibnall in 2018.
 Matt Strevens served as executive producer alongside Chibnall, as well as Sam Hoyle.

 A new logo was unveiled at the BBC Worldwide showcase on 20 February 2018.
 This logo was designed by the creative agency Little Hawk, who also created a stylized insignia of the word "who" enclosed in a circle with an intersecting line, typically used for social media accounts.
 Murray Gold announced in February 2018 that he would step down as the programme's composer, having served as the musical director since 2005, and that he would not be composing the music for the eleventh series.
 On 26 June 2018, producer Chris Chibnall announced that the musical score for the eleventh series would be provided by Royal Birmingham Conservatoire alumnus Segun Akinola.

 Casting

 Whittaker at the 2018 San Diego Comic-Con, where she promoted her first full series.

 The episode introduced Jodie Whittaker as the Thirteenth Doctor.
 Her predecessor Peter Capaldi departed from his role as the Twelfth Doctor after the tenth series, having played the role for three series.
 His final appearance was in the 2017 Christmas special, "Twice Upon a Time".
-Moffat stated in February 2017 that Chibnall tried to persuade the actor to continue into the eleventh series, but despite this, Capaldi still decided to depart.
+Moffat stated in February 2017 that Chibnall tried unsuccessfully to persuade Capaldi to continue into the eleventh series.

 The search for the actor to portray the Thirteenth Doctor, led by Chibnall, began later in 2017, after he completed work on the third series of the ITV series Broadchurch, for which he is also the head writer and executive producer.
 Chibnall had the final say on the actor, although the decision also involved Charlotte Moore and Piers Wenger, the director of content and head of drama for the BBC, respectively.
 Media reports and bookmakers speculated as to who would replace Capaldi as the Thirteenth Doctor, with Ben Whishaw and Kris Marshall among the most popular predictions.
 On 16 July 2017, it was announced after the 2017 Wimbledon Championships men's finals that Whittaker would portray the thirteenth incarnation of the Doctor.

 The episode introduced a new set of companions, including Bradley Walsh, Tosin Cole, and Mandip Gill as Graham O'Brien, Ryan Sinclair and Yasmin Khan, respectively.
 Actress Sharon D. Clarke appeared as Ryan's grandmother and Graham's wife, Grace.
 The episode also guest-stars Johnny Dixon and Samuel Oatley.